-Data analytics helps improve healthcare in various ways.
+Data analytics help improve healthcare in various ways.
 Huge volumes of public health data allow for a comprehensive study of the population’s medical history.
-This assists with in-depth research to identify disease patterns and track any kind of disease outbreaks so that precautionary and preventive measures can be brought into action in right time.
+This assists with in-depth research to identify disease patterns and track any kind of disease outbreaks so that precautionary and preventive measures can be brought into action at the right time.

-Big data analytics is increasingly being used to improve transportation through better route planning and traffic management.
+Big data analytics are increasingly being used to improve transportation through better route planning and traffic management.
 Public Transportation departments rely on it to improve operations and detect equipment failure.
-At present, the Indian railways utilize analytics to predict ticket confirmation and booking status to keep its passengers informed.
+At present, the Indian railways utilize analytics to predict ticket confirmation and booking status to keep their passengers informed.

 Predictive analytics (commonly used by Google/Gmail to generate user responses) and Internet of Things (IoT) will continue to be among the major trends in 2019.
 Moreover, Predictive analytics integrate technology with various domains and its implementation could improve public safety in terms of detecting and preventing crime.

 Driverless cars, wearable technology and home automation- IoT will continue to grow and so will the number of connected devices.
 This only means that organisations will rely on data analytics more than ever to achieve detailed business insights.
 The early adopters of IoT are well on their way towards experimenting with the technology.